derekvanderven/agi/README.md

 Researchers exploring symbolic-to-embodied transfer challenges

-Without the expanded edition, key elements like goal arbitration, belief saturation control, scene-based contradiction healing, and identity continuity over time remain unexplored or too abstract to model.
+Without the 379-page edition, key elements like goal arbitration, belief saturation control, scene-based contradiction healing, and identity continuity over time remain unexplored or too abstract to model.

-If you're building toward human-aligned symbolic reasoning, emotional salience without affective chaos, or reflective memory architectures, the 291-page version is the full cognitive terrain — not just the map's outline.
+If you're building toward human-aligned symbolic reasoning, emotional salience without affective chaos, or reflective memory architectures, the 379-page version is the full cognitive terrain — not just the map's outline.

 PLEASE PIN AND SHARE: